z0xrv/florisboard/README.md

 ## Usage

-1. Download the theme .flex file here
+1. Download the theme .flex.
-2. Open the florisboard's settings
+2. Open the florisboard's settings.
 3. Go to Theme and click Manage installed themes.
-4. Select import and then click on Select files
+4. Select import and then click on Select files.
-5. Choose where you've saved the theme file, and click Import
+5. Choose where you've saved the theme file, and click Import.
-6. Choose the theme named 'Catpuccin Theme'
+6. Choose the theme named 'Catpuccin Theme'.

 ## Screenshots
 ![Florisboard](assets/ss.jpg)